Understanding the 1:1 Slope and Its Importance for Hoisting Operations

-To convert a slope ratio into percentage, you use the formula:
+Let’s get a bit mathy for a moment, shall we?
+To convert a slope ratio into percentage, you can use a straightforward formula:

 [